menu

 Demographics

-The education level of Cartersville citizens is a little higher than the average for US cities and towns: 21.22% of adults in Cartersville have at least a bachelor's degree.
+The citizens of Cartersville are slightly better educated than the national average of 21.84% for all cities and towns, with 21.22% of adults in Cartersville having a bachelor's degree or advanced degree.

 The per capita income in Cartersville in 2022 was $42,114, which is upper middle income relative to Virginia and the nation.
 This equates to an annual income of $168,456 for a family of four.
 However, Cartersville contains both very wealthy and poor people as well.